► Trend-spotting: is derv’s time over?

 ► What’s going to happen to diesel cars?

-Diesel cars were not long ago hailed as the answer to hard-pressed motorists’ dreams: a fuel that cleverly managed that virtuous circle of lower fuel consumption, exhaust emissions and running costs for higher miles-per-gallon fuel economy and longer range between refills.
-What wasn't to like?
+Parsimonious, low-CO2 diesel cars were not long ago hailed as the answer to hard-pressed drivers’ dreams: a fuel that cleverly managed the trick of pulling off lower fuel consumption, exhaust emissions and running costs for higher miles-per-gallon fuel economy, effortless grunt and longer range between refills.
+What wasn’t to like?

-French and Italian car makers, the arrival of common-rail injection and 1990s pioneers such as the BMW 330d revolutionised the appeal of oil-burners.
+French and Italian car makers led by the Fiat group pioneered common-rail injection and by the late 1990s the premium brigade had waded in; suddenly the BMW 330d looked appealingly fast and frugal, revolutionising the appeal of oil-burners that were hitherto viewed as dirty and dastardly.
 Britain’s motorists responded in kind: sales of diesel cars soared from just 19% of the mix back in 2007 to a record high of 56% in 2011.
 But then ‘VW Dieselgate’ happened in 2015, poleaxing the fuel’s appeal almost overnight.

 Explainer: the VW emissions scandal, aka ‘Dieselgate’